aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 #### Define Auth Challenge Example

 !!! warning "NOTE "
-    In this example we are modifying the wrapped dict response fields, so we need to return the json serializable wrapped `event.data`
+    In this example we are modifying the wrapped dict response fields, so we need to return the json serializable wrapped event in `event.raw_event`

 !!! info "NOTE "
     This example is based on the AWS Cognito docs for [Define Auth Challenge Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-define-auth-challenge.html){target="_blank"}